4. Day of Surgery

 Are there teeth to be removed?

-Refer to the notes!
+Refer to the included implant report.
 We make notes on extractions.
 Remove the specific teeth noted on the GSI form, due to mal-occlusion or draw.

 When is too much adjustment too much?